omahs/golem-docs/docs/Ncreators/javascript/guides/task-model.md

 ## Golem Network

 Golem Network is a p2p network that consists of many nodes.
 Each node is a system with a __Yagna__ demon running on it.
-The nodes that offer their resources for others are called __providers__.
+The nodes that offer their resources to others are called __providers__.
 The nodes that hire resources are called __requestors__.

-In order to get things done (the Job) in the Network, you need to define it and split into your task(s) and send it to the network using the Yagna demon.
-This is done using requestor script that will utilize Golem JS SDK.
-You also need to define the environment used to run your activity on a provider, it is done by software package in the form of an __image__.
+To get things done (the Job) in the Network, you need to define it, split it into your task(s), and send it to the network using the Yagna demon.
+This is done using a __requestor script__ (or simply __Golem app__) that will utilize Golem JS SDK.
+You also need to define the environment used to run your activity on a provider, it is done by a software package in the form of an __image__.

+Let's get familiar with other terms that will help you navigate through Golem docs and find relevant information more easily.

+A most simple operation, like running a command or sending a file, is called a __command__ or a __step__.
+We __compose__ tasks from commands (sometimes we __define__ them by commands).
+Tasks are __executed__ on __providers__ aka __remote computers__ aka __nodes__.

-So, to run your tasks on Golem Network you need:
+So, to run your app on Golem Network you need:

 * A Yagna demon that will let you connect to the Golem Network.
-(Yagna)
-* Image, that constitute an environment in with you will run your commands (Working with Images)
+* [Image](../guides/golem-images-explained.md), that constitutes an environment in which you will run your commands.
-* A script, in which you will define tasks and execute them.
-(Simple script)
+* A [requestor script](../guides/golem-images-explained.md), in which you will define tasks and execute them.

-Script will use Task API provided by yajsapi lib, so let’s get familiar with the Task model.
+The script will use Task API provided by yajsapi lib, so let’s get familiar with the Task model.

 ## Task model

-You can use the Golem Network resource to do a Job.
-A simplest Job is just a single task that you want to execute on the remote computer.
+You can use the Golem Network resources to do a Job.
+A simple Job is just a single task that you want to execute on the remote computer.
 In fact to take full advantage of the network you should split your Job into many Tasks.

 A single task will be run on a single provider.
 If you can divide your Job into many smaller independent fragments - they will be processed in parallel on multiple providers.
 The Task API will spawn them on available providers for you.

 Tasks are defined as functions that implement Worker Interface.
-Each task function may be a single command (like: `echo “Hello World”``), but may consist of multiple, separate steps, including sending files to and from the provider to your local machine.
+Each task function may be a single command (like: `echo “Hello World”``) but may consist of multiple, separate steps, including sending files to and from the provider to your local machine.
 We provide examples showing the usage of API in different scenarios.

 Tasks are run in the context that is defined by an image.
-In our examples we use Golem standard images, but we also provide tutorials on how to prepare your own image.
+In our examples, we use Golem standard images, but we also provide tutorials on how to prepare your image.

 ## Main Tasks API features: